jbossorg/jira-jenkins-gadget/README.md

 Changelog
 -------------

+1.5
+* #4 enhancement - Automatic build status refresh every X minutes may be set in gadget options

 1.4 - 2013-03-15
 * ORG-1624 - gadget is capable to show "last build" detail informations (date, duration, changelog).
   Separate REST call is necessary to obtain the details, so this feature is optional,